Chroococcidiopsis

-Chroococcidiopsis is a photosynthetic, coccoidal bacterium.
+Chroococcidiopsis is a photosynthetic, coccoidal bacterium, and the only genus in the order Chroococcidiopsidales and in the family Chroococcidiopsidaceae.
 A diversity of species and cultures exist within the genus, with a diversity of phenotypes.
-Some extremophile members of the order Chroococidiopsidales are known for their ability to survive harsh environmental conditions, including both high and low temperatures, ionizing radiation, and high salinity.
+Some extremophile members of Chroococcidiopsis are known for their ability to survive harsh environmental conditions, including both high and low temperatures, ionizing radiation, and high salinity.

+Chroococcidiopsis are able to survive in a dormant state for at least 13 million years, with the ability to reactivate after this time.

 Desiccation resistance

 The ability of Chroococcidiopsis to resist desiccation in arid environments is due in part because it colonizes the underside of translucent rocks.
 The underside of these rocks provides enough condensed moisture for growth while the rock's translucent nature allows just enough light to reach the organism for photosynthesis to occur.

+A 2023 study found Chroococcidiopsis is able to survive for long periods in a desiccated state on solar panels, under irradiated conditions.
+The samples were able to be genetically altered, proving potential future uses, but no specific task was coded into the samples used.